wallarm/product-documentation/docs/4.10/installation/inline/kubernetes/kong-ingress-controller/deployment.md

 ```

 Where `<KONG_INGRESS_NAME>` is the name of the K8s Ingress resource routing API calls to the microservices you want to protect.

-As for the Enterprise Kong Ingress controller, traffic analysis in the monitoring mode is enabled globally for all Ingress resources by default.

 ### Step 4: Test Kong Ingress Controller with integrated Wallarm services